telerik/xamarin-forms-docs/controls/calendar/scheduling/views/calendar-add-appointment-view.md

 ## Control Template

-The control template for the **AddAppointmentView** can be found at the [following location in our SDKBrowser Application](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/AddAppointmentView.xaml).
+> The control template for the **AddAppointmentView** can be found at the [following location in our SDKBrowser Application](https://github.com/telerik/xamarin-forms-sdk/blob/master/XamarinSDK/SDKBrowser/SDKBrowser/Examples/CalendarControl/SchedulingCategory/SchedulingUIViews/AddAppointmentView.xaml).

-## Partial Customization Options
+## Customization Properties

 In addition, to avoid editing the whole control template, there are additional properties which you can use to customize the look of the AddAppointmnetView: